 Adult Congenital Heart Disease

 Catheterizations are the most widely—performed procedure at Deborah Heart and Lung Center, used both as a diagnostic and interventional tool.
 A new state-of-the-art cath lab at the Center is the first in Southern New Jersey to install the Siemens Artis Zee—a system that allows physicians to visualize vessels and diseases from all sides with unprecedented flexibility and precision.
-This advanced technology permits rotation of a large C-arm to various positions around a patient’s body and—with high velocity—create a CT or 3D reconstructed image, showing blood flow into the heart, brain, arms, abdomen, kidneys and legs to the toes.
+This advanced technology permits rotation of a large C-arm to various positions around a patient’s body and, with high velocity, create a CT or 3D reconstructed image showing blood flow into the heart, brain, arms, abdomen, kidneys, and legs to the toes.
 The created images are consolidated in real time on one large monitor that combines the patient’s vitals as well as allowing for simultaneous comparison with any previous scans.
-This newest technology in the cath lab’s arsenal of diagnostic and treatment options-also offers additional patient comfort and peace of mind, being quieter and using less radiation.
+This new technology in the cath lab’s arsenal of diagnostic and treatment options also offers additional patient comfort and peace of mind, being quieter and using less radiation.

 Fast Track Catheterization

 This program enables referring physicians to send patients for cardiac catheterization without a preliminary evaluation at Deborah.
-To enroll a patient, call the physician referral number, 1-800-214-3452 and inform the operator you have a “Fast Track patient.”
-Records/test results can be sent via mail or fax.
-Patients are admitted for caths at 7am, and barring complications, are discharged by 5:30pm.
-Patients who do not qualify for Fast Track Catheterization typically include those with significant kidney dysfunction, or complex cardiovascular problems.
+To enroll a patient, call the physician referral number (1-800-214-3452) and inform the operator you have a “Fast Track patient.”
+Records and test results can be sent via mail or fax.
+Patients are admitted for caths at 7:00am, and, barring complications, are discharged by 5:30pm.
+Patients who do not qualify for Fast Track Catheterization typically include those with significant kidney dysfunction or complex cardiovascular problems.